quartznet/quartznet/docs/documentation/quartz-3.x/packages/aspnet-core-integration.md

 builder.Services.AddQuartz(q =>
 {
     q.UseMicrosoftDependencyInjectionScopedJobFactory();
-    var jobKey = new JobKey("SendEmailJob"); // Just use the name of your job that you created in the Jobs folder. q.AddJob<SendEmailJob>(opts => opts.WithIdentity(jobKey));
+    // Just use the name of your job that you created in the Jobs folder. var jobKey = new JobKey("SendEmailJob");
+    q.AddJob<SendEmailJob>(opts => opts.WithIdentity(jobKey));

     q.AddTrigger(opts => opts
         .ForJob(jobKey)
         .WithIdentity("SendEmailJob-trigger")
-        .WithCronSchedule("0 * * ? * *")); //This Cron interval can be described as "run every minute"
+         //This Cron interval can be described as "run every minute" (when second is zero) .WithCronSchedule("0 * * ? * *")
+    );
 });
 builder.Services.AddQuartzHostedService(q => q.WaitForJobsToComplete = true);
 ```
-For more information on CronTriggers, you can use the tutorial directly from Quartz - [CronTriggers](../tutorial/crontriggers.html).
+For more information on cron triggers and their format, you can use the tutorial directly from Quartz - [Cron Triggers](../tutorial/crontriggers.md).

-And for easy generation of Cron intervals using UI you can use - [Free Cron Expression Generator & Explainer](https://www.freeformatter.com/cron-expression-generator-quartz.html).